 At one point, I thought being a landlord was fun exciting.
 But that excitement gave way to exhaustion and annoyance at being a landlord.

 Eventually, I realized that I can still invest in real estate, enjoy the cash flow and capital appreciation without being a landlord.
-Read about other ways to invest in real estate in part 2.
+Read about other ways to invest in Real Estate Investing Series-part 2.

 Have you ever considered investing in real estate?
 What are your real estate thoughts and experiences?

 A version of this article was previously published.